 The Peruvian jungle is part of the mighty Amazon basin.
-The Amazon is one of the longest rivers in the world and runs through many South American countries.
-There are two main jungle zones in Peru that you can visit, both equally beautiful and both with many great attractions to experience.
-The first zone is the Puerto Maldonado area and the Madre de Dios River.
-The area is part of the large Tambopata National Reserve; the reserve covers around 274,690 hectares stretching from the Andes Mountains to Bolivia and is close to Manu National Park and Madidi National Park.
+Amazon is one of the longest rivers in the world and runs through many countries in South America.
+There are two main jungle areas in Peru that you can visit, both equally beautiful and with many great attractions to experience.
+The first area is the area of Puerto Maldonado and the Madre de Dios River.
+The area is part of the great Tambopata National Reserve; The reserve covers around 274,690 hectares stretching from the Andes Mountains to Bolivia and is close to the Manu National Park and the Madidi National Park.
 The second area could be considered the city of Iquitos, full of wonderful Amazon adventure tours.
 And together with the experts from Cusco Peru Travel, we wanted to focus on these areas, making emphasis on the Tambopata region.
 In this way, on your next trip, you can enjoy one of the most incredible Amazon regions of Peru.

-If you plan to take a luxury Amazon cruise in Peru than Iquitos is the place to start.
+If you plan to take a luxury Amazon cruise in Peru then Iquitos is the place to start.
 The city has different ports from which to depart.
 There is a choice of four, five & seven-day cruises on offer, most offer all the luxury inclusions that you will need and expect.
-Explore the jungle on one of the many shore excursions, relax on deck with a cocktail and dine on chef prepared meals in the dining room with your fellow guest.
+Explore the jungle on one of the many shore excursions, relax on deck with a cocktail, and dine on chef-prepared meals in the dining room with your fellow guest.
 Most of the cabins have floor to ceiling windows for maximum views, all this on an upscale adventure river cruise Amazon.

 Any part of the Peruvian Amazon will be an experience of a lifetime.
 Tambopata National Reserve is one of the best jungle experiences you could ask for.
 Take the time to research the area and find the best jungle lodges that offer the best jungle experience.
 We hope together with the experts of Cusco Peru Travel to have clarified all your doubts.
 If you want to find out more about our tours in Peru, you can consult with our qualified advisers.
-What are you waiting for book today?
+What are you waiting for to book your tour today?